Mickey Rourke: Amateur

-Professional boxing career
+Professional

 In 1991, Rourke decided that he "had to go back to boxing" because he felt that he "was self-destructing ... [and] had no respect for [himself as] an actor".
 Rourke was undefeated in eight fights, with six wins (four by knockout) and two draws.
 He fought internationally in countries including Spain, Japan, and Germany.
 During his boxing career, Rourke suffered a number of injuries, including a broken nose, toe, and ribs, a split tongue, and a compressed cheekbone.
 He also suffered from short-term memory loss.

 His trainer during most of his boxing career was Hells Angels member, actor, and celebrity bodyguard Chuck Zito.
 Freddie Roach also trained Rourke for seven fights.
 Rourke's entrance song into the ring was often Guns N' Roses' "Sweet Child o' Mine" (to which reference is made in his film The Wrestler, in which Rourke's character enters his final match of the film to the song playing over the loudspeakers).
 Boxing promoters said that Rourke was too old to succeed against top-level fighters.
 Indeed, Rourke himself admits that entering the ring was a sort of personal test: "[I] just wanted to give it a shot, test myself that way physically, while I still had time."
 Rourke's boxing career resulted in a notable physical change in the 1990s, as his face needed reconstructive surgery to mend his injuries.
-His face was later called "appallingly disfigured".

-Return to boxing in 2014
+Exhibition bout

 On November 28, 2014, Rourke briefly returned to the boxing ring and fought 29-year-old Elliot Seymour in Moscow, Russia.
 It was Rourke's first boxing match in over 20 years.
 Talks of him being involved in four more matches were released by Rourke himself after the match.
 He won the exhibition fight in the second round by TKO.
 The fight is not counted in his professional record since it was an exhibition match.
 The opponent later stated that he threw the fight, having been promised payment to take a dive in the second round.